microbecode/stark-from-zero/README.md

 ### Extension field arithmetic (optional)

 Possibly we can get by without an extension field, at least for the first version.

-### Commitment schemes (optional)

-Unsure if this is strictly necessary, but probably is.